Eposkk/To-Do-List/Readme.md

  # To-Do-List

- To-Do-List is an application that helps you keep track of all your tasks
+ To-Do-List is an application that helps you keep track of all your tasks.
+Programmed in Java and compatible with MacOs, Linux, and Windows!

  ![](build/Logo_25.png)